 Business metrics are quantifiable ways to measure your progress towards specific business goals.
 After setting a KPI, use business metrics to track whether or not you’re progressing towards your end goal.

 Example KPI: Increase website traffic by 25K in Q2.

-Example business metric: Unique page views to website.Try reporting with Asana for free
+Example business metric: Unique page views to website.Report across teams and projects with Asana

 KPIs help you set and achieve quantifiable goals.
 Before getting started, make sure you have a clear objective or strategic plan that you want to achieve with this KPI or set of KPIs that you create.
 Then, after you’ve written your KPI, share it with important project stakeholders and share real-time updates so everyone can track progress.